Proto-cuneiform: Corpus

-About 170 similar tablets from Uruk V (c.
-3500 BC), Susa, and other Iranian sites like Tepe Sialk, are considered to be pre-Proto-Elamite, though bearing similarities to proto-cuneiform.
+About 170 similar tablets from Uruk V Susa, and other Iranian sites like Tepe Sialk, are considered to be pre-Proto-Elamite, though bearing similarities to proto-cuneiform.
 Sign lists and transliterations are less clear for this category.

 Like Proto-Elamite, the system's propagation was relatively limited.
 The vast majority of the proto-cuneiform texts found, about 5,000, have been located in archaic Uruk (190 Uruk V, 1776 Uruk IV, 3094 Uruk III), though also in secondary contexts within the Eanna district.
 Many of the tablets were themselves later used as foundation fill during the construction of the Uruk III Eanna temple complex.
 It appears that the records were considered to be of transient utility or interest, and were quickly disposed of.
 The difficult stratigraphy has brought about a change from referring to tablets based on excavation layer to one of calling them script phase IV and III.
 Similarly to the tablets, clay seals previously used to secure vessels and doors ended up in the fill after being removed.
 The sites and analysis of sealing has led to suggestions that the tablets originated elsewhere and ended up at Uruk, where they were discarded.

 A smaller number of tablets were found in Jemdet Nasr (2 Uruk V, 236 Uruk III), Umma (398 Uruk III), Eshnunna (2 Uruk III), Larsa (23 Uruk III), Kish (5 Uruk III), and Tell Uqair (39 Uruk III).
 They tend to be less fragmentary and are sometimes found in stratified contexts.
 Some have made their way into various private and public collections: the provenance for some can be determined from internal clues, but for some the origin city is unknown.
 For example, in 1988 ninety complete well-preserved tablets from the Swiss Erlenmeyer Collection in Basel were auctioned off with most ending up in public collections.
 The majority, fifty eight, were purchased by the State of Berlin and transferred to the Vorderasiatisches Museum as a permanent loan.
 A few others ended up at the British Museum and Louvre Museum.